 Basic Life Support (BLS) for Healthcare Providers certification by the American Heart Association must remain current while the student is enrolled in the program.
 The College must maintain a current signed copy of the student's CPR card within the student file.
-Students will be provided BLS for Healthcare Providers training prior to the completion of the initial 18 weeks of the program, prior to any externship or clinical activities.
-Upon successful completion of BLS for Healthcare Providers training, students are required to always have their physical CPR card on them during class, laboratory, and externship activities.
+Students are required to have their CPR card on them at all times during class, laboratory, and externship activities.
 If the CPR card expires during the program, the student may not participate in any externship activities until the CPR certification is renewed, and the student may be dropped from the program until it is renewed.
+Students are required to complete 100% of externship hours or will fail the externship course.